CamilleLsct/kafka-connect-http/EXCHANGE_TEMPLATE_EXAMPLES.md

 ## Overview

-The template system allows you to customize HttpExchange output by:
+The template system allows you to customize Exchange output (HttpExchange, SseExchange, etc.) by:
 1. Extracting data using JSONPath expressions
 2. Extracting data using XPath expressions (for XML content)
+3. Extracting data using JMESPath expressions
+4. Extracting data using Regex patterns
-3. Generating random values
+5. Generating random values
+6. Working with dates and times
+7. Applying conditional logic
+8. Creating hashes and digests
+9. Performing mathematical operations
-4. Creating custom processors
+10. Creating custom processors

+The template system works with any Exchange implementation, including both HTTP and SSE configurations.

 ## Basic Configuration